pipiland2612/mythic-bastion/README.md

 **Mythic Bastion** is a tower defense game inspired by the classic *Kingdom Rush*.
 In this game, players must defend their kingdom from waves of enemies by strategically placing towers and using unique abilities to prevent enemy forces from reaching their base.

-This project is a school project focused on game development, implementing core features of tower defense mechanics, game progression, and player interaction.

 ## Features

 * **Tower Defense Mechanics**: Place different types of towers to defend against enemies.